orbitalquark/textadept/doc/manual.md

 #### Incremental Find

-Textadept can search for text incrementally as you type by summoning the find & replace pane via `Ctrl+Alt+F` on Windows, Linux, and BSD, `^⌘F` on macOS, and `M-^F` in the terminal version.
+Textadept searches for text incrementally as you type when you summon the find & replace pane via `Ctrl+Alt+F` on Windows, Linux, and BSD, `^⌘F` on macOS, and `M-^F` in the terminal version.
 All of the find options apply except for "In Files".